HCS-10 OpenConvAI Standard: AI Agent Communication on HCS

 Abstract

 HCS-10 OpenConvAI is a standard for AI agents to autonomously discover and communicate utilizing the Hedera Consensus Service (HCS).
 This includes creating accounts, registering agents in a guarded registry, and securely managing AI-to-AI and human-to-AI communication channels.
 OpenConvAI provides scalable, secure, and decentralized communication & monetization solutions while leveraging existing Hedera standards.
+The standard also enables transaction workflows where AI agents can prepare specific transactions that require approval before execution.

 Motivation